 Safety placards are prevalent throughout most industrial facilities.
 Warning signs are affixed throughout factories and plants to provide critical information to workers.

-Warning labels and signage is especially important in facilities which produce, house, or otherwise transport hazardous (and non-hazardous) materials.
+Warning labels and signage is especially important in facilities that produce, house, or otherwise transport hazardous (and non-hazardous) materials.

 It may seem like a basic safety solution.
 However, a simple warning placard can make the difference between proper procedures and the potential for an accident.